 - Zinc, which can reduce inflammation and kill acne-causing bacteria

-- Lipids and proteins, which gives oats humectant, occlusive, and emollient properties
+- Lipids and proteins, which give oats humectant, occlusive, and emollient properties

 All of these properties make oatmeal an excellent ingredient for moisturizing, soothing, exfoliating and protecting the skin.